cesars-pizza/Minecraft-Server-JS/FEATURES.md

 This will also reset the hotbar to its original state before player creation mode was entered.

 ### Clock
-Left clicking this item will cycle between animation speeds ranging from 0.25 to 128 and defaulting at 16
+Right clicking this item will cycle between animation speeds ranging from 0.25 to 128 and defaulting at 16

 The selected speed is displayed in the actionbar for a couple seconds before fading away.

 ### Name Tag
-Left clicking this item will open a sign editor screen.
+Right clicking this item will open a sign editor screen.
 This is used to rename the NPC that is spawned.

 If the name is set to the identifier of an entity of than the player (eg. minecraft:pig) it will spawn that entity instead of a player with that name.
 See [Minecraft Wiki - Java edition data values](https://minecraft.wiki/w/Java_Edition_data_values#Entities) for a list of entity identifiers without the "minecraft:" prefix.